COVID-19: All-island Perspective – Utilities and Infrastructure

 Schools in Northern Ireland are expected to provide supervised learning for children of key/critical workers (to enable those workers to continue with their jobs).
-The list of key/critical workers is set out here and is described as not being prescriptive; rather to give some guidance, it outlines “the broad categories of what would be defined as a key/critical worker”.
+The list of key/critical workers is described as not being prescriptive; rather to give some guidance, it outlines “the broad categories of what would be defined as a key/critical worker”.
 They include:

 - transport, to include those keeping air, water, road and rail transport modes operating during the Covid-19 response; and

 - utilities and communication, to include staff needed for oil, gas, electricity and water (including sewage) and primary industry supplies to continue during the Covid-19 response, as well as key staff in telecommunications, post and delivery, banking and waste disposal.

 Memorandum of Understanding between the Departments of Health in Ireland and Northern Ireland

 The Memorandum of Understanding between the Departments of Health in Ireland and Northern Ireland includes agreed objectives relevant to measures impacting businesses operating in both jurisdictions.
 These include, for example, the following:

 - The Participants will share information and discuss appropriate social distancing measures being considered, including public health-mandated travel restrictions.

 - Consideration will be given to the potential impact of measures adopted in one jurisdiction on the other recognising that the introduction of such measures may differ reflecting differences in COVID-19 transmission at different stages of the public health response.